 Coalition for National Trauma Research (CNTR)

-Together with the American Association for the Surgery of Trauma (AAST), National Trauma Institute (NTI) American College of Surgeons Committee on Trauma (COT), Western Trauma Association (WTA) and American Trauma Society (ATS), the Eastern Association for the Surgery of Trauma (EAST) launched the Coalition for National Trauma Research (CNTR) in September 2014.
+Together with the American Association for the Surgery of Trauma (AAST), National Trauma Institute (NTI) American College of Surgeons Committee on Trauma (COT), and the Western Trauma Association (WTA), the Eastern Association for the Surgery of Trauma (EAST) launched the Coalition for National Trauma Research (CNTR) in September 2014.
 CNTR believes that a robust research infrastructure is long over-due, pointing to a 40-year history of federally acknowledged research funding inadequacies.

 CNTR makes its case for national trauma research funding through every potential avenue for funding that exists in Washington, including the White House, the Department of Defense, Congressional Appropriations Committees and the National Institutes of Health.